 The Alexandria Transit Company is a non-profit corporation owned by the City of Alexandria that was created to operate public transportation in the city.
-The Alexandria Transit Company runs a bus service called DASH (Driving Alexandria Safely Home) that offers bus routes throughout the city, with a total of nearly 300,000 DASH boardings in March 202219.
+The Alexandria Transit Company runs a bus service called DASH (Driving Alexandria Safely Home) that offers bus routes throughout the city, with a total of nearly 300,000 DASH boardings in November 202219.
 The following DASH routes operate through the Study Area20:

-- On King Street, the DASH 31 red route runs every day, with average weekly boardings in March of 5,735 riders - On King Street, the DASH 102 green route runs only on weekdays, with average weekly boardings in March of 3,479 riders - On Commonwealth Avenue, the DASH 33 blue route runs every day, with average weekly boardings in March of 4,351 riders
+- On King Street southeast of the bridge, the DASH 30 route runs every day, with monthly boardings in November 2022 of approximately 63,400 riders - On King Street under the bridge, the DASH 31 route runs every day, with monthly boardings in November 2022 of approximately 56,600 riders - On King Street under the bridge, the DASH 102 route runs only on weekdays, with monthly boardings in November 2022 of approximately 4,400 riders - On Commonwealth Avenue under the bridge, the DASH 33 route runs every day, with monthly boardings in November 2022 of approximately 14,800 riders